grafana/tempo/docs/sources/tempo/setup/tanka.md

 1. Optional: Enable metrics-generator
 1. Deploy Tempo with the Tanka command

+{{% admonition type="note" %}}
->**Note**: This configuration is not suitable for a production environment but can provide a useful way to learn about Tempo.
+This configuration is not suitable for a production environment but can provide a useful way to learn about Tempo.
+{{% /admonition %}}

 ## Before you begin